liweinan/deepseek-answers/files/kube-proxy-cni.md

 ### Rendering Instructions

-- Copy the above Mermaid code to tools that support Mermaid (like Mermaid Live Editor, VS Code Mermaid plugin, or GitHub Markdown) to render
+- Copy the above Mermaid code to tools that support Mermaid (like Mermaid Live Editor, VS Code Mermaid plugin, or GitHub Markdown renderers supporting Mermaid) to render
 - The diagram clearly shows the position of each component in the OSI model, facilitating understanding of the layered responsibilities of Kubernetes network components

 If you need to further adjust the diagram (like adding specific CNI plugins or more detailed interaction relationships), or have more specific questions about network behavior of certain components, please let me know!